liquibase/liquipy/README.md

 ### Rollbacks

 You can rollback to a specific tag easily.
+The tag name specified must have been included as the `tag` property of a changeset within the changelog.

     db.rollback('tagName')